AliciaFrederick/Call-of-the-Netherdeep/content/Characters/Thrast Summittrod.md

 - Lost in jungle, saved by wereraven, gifted with lycanthropy
 - Cat spying on village elder
 - Provoked dragon's wrath - stole treasure (something shiny with knowledge)
+	- stole a book from the Cobalt Soul - swapped with Tusk Love
+	- dragon was a librarian

 %%